 - ii.
+Measure: Among patients who died in the hospital, increase the proportion of those who received a palliative care consult - a.
+Metric: Percent of total in-hospital deaths who had a palliative care consult - i.
+Numerator: Number of patients who died in the hospital and received at least one palliative care consult - ii.
 Denominator: Number of patients who died in the hospital - iii.
 Data Source: EMR, data warehouse palliative care database - iv.
-Rationale/Evidence: Ideally, most patients who died in the hospital would have received a palliative care consultation so that the patient and the family have the choice of how the patient spends his/her end of life. - Measure: Implement a patient/family experience survey regarding the quality of care, iii. pain and symptom management, and degree of patient/family centeredness in care and improve scores over time - a.
+Rationale/Evidence: Ideally, most patients who died in the hospital would have received a palliative care consultation so that the patient and the family have the choice of how the patient spends his/her end of life. - iii.
+Measure: Implement a patient/family experience survey regarding the quality of care, pain and symptom management, and degree of patient/family centeredness in care and improve scores over time - a.
 Metric: Survey developed and implemented; scores increased over time - i.
 Result of survey scores - ii.
 Data Source: Patient/family experience survey - iii.
-Rationale/Evidence: Palliative care has been proven to result in increased patient and family satisfaction.77
+Rationale/Evidence: Palliative care has been proven to result in increased patient and family satisfaction.